 Tanya has been involved in the European Gaucher Alliance since 2005 and has been working part-time for the UK Gauchers Association as its chief executive, managing the day to day activities of the Charity.

-Jo has three children and feels lucky to be part of the global Gaucher community.
-Jo is currently on maternity leave until February 2018.
+Jo has four children and feels honoured to be part of the global Gaucher community.